NRL State Championship

 The NRL State Championship is a rugby league match contested by the premiers of the two elite second-tier competitions in Australia, the New South Wales Cup and the Queensland Cup.
 The match has been played as a curtain-raiser to the NRL Grand Final at Stadium Australia since it was introduced by the National Rugby League (NRL) in 2014.
-The match acts as a Super Bowl-style game to determine the National Reserve Grade Champions.
+The match acts as Super Bowl-type to determine the National Reserve Grade Champions.